GNOME/libdex/docs/schedulers.md

 # Fibers

-Fibers are a type of stackfull co-routine.
+Fibers are a type of stackful co-routine.
 A new stack is created and a trampoline is performed onto the stack from the current thread.

 Use [method@Scheduler.spawn] to create a new fiber.